pypa/pipx/README.md

 ```

 If so, go to the mentioned folder, allowing you to run the pipx executable directly.
-Enter the following line (even if you did not get the warning.):
+Enter the following line (even if you did not get the warning):

 ```
 pipx ensurepath